 2. Why is healthcare data management important?

 It improves patient care, reduces errors, supports research, and helps with compliance.
-Automated medical data tools can help reduce manual mistakes.
+Automated tools help reduce manual mistakes.

 3. What are the biggest challenges in healthcare data management?